 Professional negligence solicitor Lee Dawkins reviews the legal position relating to a negligent valuation.

 Can a property valuer get a valuation wrong, but still escape legal liability?
 Well, the answer is a qualified “Yes”.
-He can get it wrong, as long as it is not too wrong!
+They can get it wrong, as long as it is not too wrong!

 Courts have long recognised that valuing a property is more an art than a science.
 Property prices fluctuate.
 There are few absolutes and the best that many valuers can do is hunt around for comparables, which are not always easy to find.

 Inevitably this results in a huge subjective element being introduced to any property valuation.
 Judges are therefore slow to make a finding of negligence against a valuer or surveyor unless the valuation is significantly wrong.

 The law allows valuers a margin of error.
 So, the first question to be asked in any negligent valuation claim is “Does the valuation fall outside the reasonable margin of error?”